TaxTips.ca

 Contact Us/About Us

-GST/HST -> Vehicles and aircraft input tax credits for GST/HST
+Sales Taxes -> GST/HST -> Vehicles and Aircraft Input Tax Credits for GST/HST

 The amount of input tax credit (ITC) that can be claimed for the purchase of passenger vehicles and aircraft depends on

 There is a maximum capital cost on which an ITC may be claimed for a passenger vehicle.
-For 2001 and later years, this maximum is $30,000 (excluding sales taxes).
-This limit applies to all types of business entities, and was not increased for 2008.
+For 2001 and later years, this maximum is $30,000 (excluding GST/HST and provincial sales taxes), which is the same as limit for capital cost allowance.
+This limit applies to all types of business entities, and has not been increased since 2001.
+The Department of Finance normally has a news release at the end of December each year to announce capital cost limits for passenger vehicles.

-See the CRA table of Vehicle Definitions on the Small Business page.
+See the Canada Revenue Agency (CRA) table of Vehicle Definitions on our Business page.

 a.
 Corporations and public service bodies, other than financial institutions